eoinmakers/bank-js/README.md

 Wrote a test for constructing a transaction object with a credit value of null, a debit value of null, and a third argument for balance, its `display` method should include the balance value in the fourth column of the returned string.
 Red.

+- `constructor`'s third argument is valance, defaulting to null, assigned to `this.balance`.
+- `display` interpolates in the fourth column `render` of `this.balance`.

+Green.

 <!-- Links -->